tdprice-858/Pt-MgO/docs/source/bulk_calculations/functional_benchmarking.rst

 SCAN was constructed by Perdews team and is the first meta-GGA that is fully constrained to all 17 known exact constraints

-It is not fitted to any bonded system
+It is not fitted to any bonded system.
+It is fitted to norms, non-bonded systems such as atoms in which it can be accurate for the exchange and correlation energies separately, and not just their sum as in bonded systems.

 SCAN performs well in:
 * atomization energies